This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Categories of Ligation Reaction”.

 b) First order kinetics for intramolecular and second order for intermolecular

 c) Both are first order

 Explanation: As the intramolecular reaction requires only the type of reaction species, the reaction is first order.Whereas, on the other hand intermolecular reaction requires collision between two different species and hence it is second order reaction.

 11. What are the effects of increasing concentration of reaction components?

 a) It increases chances of ligation in both intramolecular and intermolecular reactions

 b) It increases chances of ligation only in intermolecular and no effect on intramolecular

-c) It decreases chances of ligation in intramolecular and increase in that of intermolecular
+c) It decreases chances of ligation in intramolecular and increases in that of intermolecular

 d) It decreases chances of ligation in both types of reaction